DavidMtundi/riarauniversity/DESIGN_SYSTEM.md

-# Stanford University Design System
+# Riara University Design System

-This document explains how to use the centralized design system for the Stanford Clone project.
+This document explains how to use the centralized design system for the Riara Clone project.

 ## Overview